Updated: April 14, 2018

 I was always scared of geese.
 My mom told me when I was young they can break a man’s arm.
-I wasn’t sure how a bird would use its wings or beak to break a human arm but 6-year-old wasn’t prepared to take chances.
+I wasn’t sure how a bird would use its wings or beak to break a human arm but 6-year-old wasn’t prepared to take any chances.
+In fact, 31-year old me isn’t taking any chances either!

-That was then, and this is now.
-And I’ve become very fond of geese in a roundabout kind of way.
-Let me introduce the gooseneck kettle.
-A way of pouring boiling water onto coffee with high precision.
+Still, I’ve become very fond of geese in a roundabout kind of way thanks to the wonderful precision offered by the latest in coffee making tech – the gooseneck kettle.
+Let’s take a look at the one I own.
 You’ll see from this picture what an appropriate name that is.

 It’s exceptionally useful for mastering your Pour Over brew but comes in handy in any method of making coffee.
 And it looks super cool, too.